zulip/zulip/docs/testing/linters.md

 Our linting tools generally support the ability to lint files individually--with some caveats--and those options will be described later in this document.

-We may eventually bundle `run-mypy` into `lint`, but mypy is pretty resource intensive compared to the rest of the linters, because it does static code analysis.
-So we keep mypy separate to allow folks to quickly run the other lint checks.

 ## General considerations